v411e/ppim-migrator/README.md

+> [!WARNING]
+> Not working in immich >= v1.91.0, because Typsesense was removed and it is currently not possible to search for file paths.
+This feature will soon be added back to immich during ongoing search enhancement.
+See https://github.com/v411e/ppim-migrator/issues/3 for more details.

 [![PyPI version](https://badge.fury.io/py/ppim-migrator.svg)](https://badge.fury.io/py/ppim-migrator)
 # Photoprism to Immich migrator
 This tool can migrate albums and favorites from Photoprism to Immich.
 It does not migrate you photos.